14 Sep The Kitchen Remodel

 From concept to completion, how to ease the process

 Unless you’re a pro, it’s hard not to enter a kitchen remodel without feeling like a scatterbrain.
 It’s overwhelming, where do you start?
-Are you motivated by the need to replace appliances?
+Are you motivated by the need to replace your displays freezer?
 Perhaps you’ve seen some photos of contemporary kitchens that have inspired you.
 Do you simply need more space?
-Whatever your reason, always be aware that it is best to do it right, by taking your time.
 Plenty of research will pay for itself multifold.
 Then, when you’re ready to go, refer to the following, hopefully it will prove helpful.

 What do you need the kitchen to do, exactly?
 What’s the most number of people you’ll have to accommodate?
 What kind of mobility will they require?
 Determine exactly how you use your kitchen.
 Once you have a grasp on that, apply it to figuring out what layout and features best suit your specific needs.

 By implementing your research with your plans, determine the scope of the work as well as your preliminary budget.
 Expect these to change over time, so don’t feel any dread or sense of commitment.
 You are encouraged to plan as thoroughly as possible to minimize the number of surprises that result in unexpected expenses.

 At some point you are best inclined to consult a professional, even if your hope is to make this an entirely do-it-yourself project.
 Can you build your own cabinets and handle the electric and plumbing?
 Most of us can’t and there’s certainly no shame in that.
 Acquiring the assistance of a expert may be as simple as a reference from a friend.
 Or perhaps you can find some help for free at a local kitchen cabinet showroom.
 Whether you work with a builder or a designer, they can help you navigate through the process of getting permits, picking materials and managing budget.